Service Requirement

 • Diverse Options

 There is a difference between charity and service.
-Charity usually involves the giving of material items to those in need.
-While service may also involve giving of material items, it usually involves the giving of your time and energy to a project or group of people.
+Charity usually involves the giving of money or material items to those in need, while service involves the giving of your time and talent to a project or group of people.

-If you have any questions about what counts as service, contact Melissa Sowinski.
+If you have any questions about what counts as service, please contact the parish office at 920-748-2325.